openrsp/openrsp/doc/citations.rst

    Chem.
 35, 622-633 (2014).
 ..
 [OpenRSP] OpenRSP, an open-ended response property library, www.openrsp.org

-If the results have been calculated using the single residues functionality, citation of the following reference is expected in addition to the references listed above:
+If the use of OpenRSP involved the calculation of single residues of response properties, citation of the following reference is expected in addition to the references listed above: